RomualdRousseau/Tutorials/Tutorial2/README.md

 ### Documentation

-#### Generating a 2D Map
-We will create a function to generate a 2D map.
-The map will be randomly generated but will always produce the same map for a given seed, ensuring reproducibility.
-The map will include various graphical elements such as:

-* Roads
-* Markings
-* Houses
-* Trees
+#### Creating the Machine Learning model

-#### Calculating the Shortest Route
+#### Creating the Agent-Environment Loop

-Using graph theory, we will calculate the shortest route between two points on the map.
+#### Implementing Physic Engine

+We will implement a simple physic engine to simulate a driving experience.
 This involves:

-* Representing the map as a graph
-* Implementing algorithms such as Dijkstra's or A* to find the shortest path

-#### Implementing Reinforcement Learning
-We will implement a reinforcement learning algorithm to train the car to navigate from the starting point to the destination.
-This involves:
+* Defining the forces acting on the car
+* Implementing the 2nd Newton law: F = ma

-* Defining the state and action space
+* Integrating the result to solve velocity and position calculation.
-* Setting up the reward system
-* Training the car using a reinforcement learning algorithm such as Q-learning or Deep Q-Networks (DQN)

-#### Rendering the Simulation
-Using raylib, we will render the map and visualize the car's journey as it learns to drive between the two points.
+* Implementing collision detections

 #### Conclusion

-By the end of this tutorial, you will have a working self-driving car simulation.
-You will understand how to generate a reproducible 2D map, calculate the shortest route, and train a car using reinforcement learning.
+By the end of this tutorial, you will have a gymnasium agent of a driving car simulation.
+You will understand how to model a algorithm to train a car to drive safely between two lcoations.

-Feel free to experiment with different map seeds, reinforcement learning parameters, and algorithms to see how they affect the car's performance.
+Feel free to experiment with different seeds, and algorithms to see how they affect the car's performance.

 Happy coding and enjoy your self-driving car simulation experience!